Amputation - traumaticLoss of a body part

 - Crushed body tissue (badly mangled, but still partially attached by muscle, bone, tendon, or skin)

-- Check the person's airway (open if necessary); check breathing and circulation.
-If necessary, begin rescue breathing, cardiopulmonary resuscitation (CPR), or bleeding control.
+Check the person's airway (open if necessary); check breathing and circulation.
+If necessary, begin rescue breathing, cardiopulmonary resuscitation (

 CPR stands for cardiopulmonary resuscitation.
 It is an emergency lifesaving procedure that is done when someone's breathing or heartbeat has stopped...